If you’re looking for online poker sites in Pennsylvania, check our page here:

 Entenman said some view the extra dollar of rake taken from each pot to fund those promotions as “a lottery ticket” they’re forced to buy.

 Generally, Pennsylvania poker rooms rake 10 percent of the pot up to $5, plus $1 or $2 for promotions.
 Hold ’Em and PLO are the most common games; the most prevalent no-limit games are 1-3 and 2-5, with limit games typically 3-6 or 4-8.

-Internet gambling is on the horizon in Pennsylvania, with nine of the 13 land-based casinos applying for licenses to offer online poker in PA, other table games, and slot-like games.
+Widespread online poker is on the horizon in Pennsylvania, with nine of the 13 land-based casinos applying for licenses to offer poker, casino table games and slot games.
 Applicants paid $10 million each for the licenses and include Stadium Casinos, whose Philadelphia facility is scheduled to open in 2020.

 If Pennsylvania casinos follow New Jersey’s lead, many online promotions and tournaments will wind up bringing those players into the casino.
 Here’s a look at what each Pennsylvania poker room offers.